Research

 More

 tags-graphicCoupling cellular function to its genetic underpinning is a challenging task.
-This project, funded by HORIZON 2020, aims to design experiments that harness the logic of evolution to achieve this goal.
+This project, funded by HORIZON 2020, BBSRC, and Wellcome Trust, aims to design experiments that harness the logic of evolution to achieve this goal.
 We use genome editing tools to induce random changes in the genetic makeup of cells, occasionally giving rise to rare emergent cellular phenotypes.
 We then conduct an unbiased selection process that allows us to enrich these rare cells and study their genetic makeup.
-We use this approach to uncover the identity of molecular receptors in a wide variety of biological fields, followed by expression profiling and functional testing (using fluorescent imaging and electrophysiology) in heterologous systems and transgenic animal models.
+We use this approach to uncover the identity of molecular receptors in a wide variety of biological fields.

 Past projects